 Be safe.
 Check the forecast where you're going, check your tires, bring plenty of water and let someone know where you're headed.

 As a footnote, the name On the Road Arizona honors the legacy of Beat generation writer Jack Kerouac, whose 1957 book On the Road inspired me during my adventures across the West that brought me home to Arizona.

-Footnote: Many pages includes links to National Historic Register reports and other historical documents.
+Footnote for history geeks: Many pages includes links to National Historic Register reports and other historical documents.